Tris-ares/2DOF_5R/README.md

 The aim of this robot is to write and draw things.
 Indeed, the end effector is a writing tool ( pen, veleda marker ... ) and is translated across the writing surface ( paper or white board ) with two servomotors.
 First the robot will write letters/words typed by the user on a computer using a homemade font, then maybe some image recognition will be used to replicate the exact handwriting of a user using a camera.
 An example of such a system can be found [here](http://i.imgur.com/UJkJNk8.gifv).
 As a personnal project I try to not look at how it has been done by other people but rather come with my own design, understanding of things and solutions.
 I know that parts for this robot can be found on thingiverse, but I want to do everything on my own.

+This robot aim is to replicate what someone writes.
+When a HMI will be set up, the goal may shift to write what people write on twitter.
+I need to learn about twitter bots first though.

 As this is a work in progress, this is the current state :

 #Maths :